 Accommodation and Catering

 Tents can be erected on the field behind the bar.
 (Zoom into Restaurante Casa Germán on the map above).
-Only the eastern half of the field should be used and, as it is used for grass crop, vehicles should only drive on when the ground is dry and hard.
+Only the south-eastern half of the field should be used and, as it is used for grass crop, vehicles should only drive on when the ground is dry and hard.
 'Domestic' refuse should be disposed of in the wheelie bins found on the roadside.

 Pablo at the bar charges 5€ per adult per night for camping, up to a maximum of 100€ per stay.
 This will be collected by the expedition treasurer and paid to Pablo in a lump sum at the end.